Vivi728/GalaxyRally/technologies/PlatON-Install-manual.md

 - port: Node port number, the default value is 16789
 - address: Pledge wallet address and income wallet address.
 After MTool creates the wallet, it can be obtained in the wallet file.
 The address in the wallet file plus 0x is a valid address.

 After the application is submitted, please wait patiently.
-You can enter the pledge account address in the search box on the main page of PlatON's official blockchain browser [PlatScan] (https://platscan.platon.network) to confirm whether the officially issued token has arrived.
+You can enter the pledge account address in the search box on the main page of PlatON's official blockchain browser [PlatScan](https://platscan.platon.network) to confirm whether the officially issued token has arrived.

 ### 2.7 Verify node pledge

 Use node tool MTool to perform node pledge and delegation.
 For capable developers, you can develop your own node tools based on the Java SDK and Javascript SDK.
 Please refer to the documentation for SDK.

--[Java-SDK] (./ Java-SDK.md)
+-[Java-SDK] (./Java-SDK-en.md)
--[JavaScript-API] (./ JavaScript-API.md)
+-[JavaScript-SDK] (./JavaScript-SDK-en.md)

 After the application of the pledged funds is received, ensure that the balance of the pledged account is sufficient, and replace {Pledged Amount} according to the user's situation.
 The minimum threshold for pledge is 1 million LAT.